 Since winning re-election, Modi has overseen the unfolding of a stark majoritarian agenda within India’s domestic sphere.
 His policy agenda is shaping India into a principally Hindu nation, an ideology called Hindutva and espoused by the right-wing Rashtriya Swayamsevak Sangh (RSS).The BJP’s recent policy agenda has placed religious restrictions on claims to Indian citizenship and identity, which in turn have fed an uptick in jointly anti-Muslim and anti-Pakistan rhetoric within India’s public sphere.
 Oppositional rhetoric on both sides of a sharpened India-Pakistan dichotomy is likely to cast a dark shadow over any future confrontations.

 This Hindutva agenda has come to dominate much of the public rhetorical space in India and taken an insidious and all-encompassing policy form.
 On August 5, 2019, the BJP suddenly revoked Article 370 of the Indian constitution, which granted India’s only Muslim-majority state, Jammu & Kashmir, semi-autonomous status.
-Thereafter, Kashmir was put under lockdown, restrictions related to which still remain.
+Kashmir was subsequently put under lockdown, restrictions related to which still remain.
 On August 31, the government implemented a National Register of Citizens (NRC) in Assam, requiring all of the state’s residents to provide physical proof of their citizenship.
 Since then, members of the government, including Home Minister Shah, have proposed a nationwide NRC.
 On November 9, the Indian Supreme Court ruled in favor of Hindu nationalists in a long-standing dispute over the site of the Babri Masjid in Ayodhya.
 Mobs of Hindu nationalist rioters razed the mosque in 1992, claiming it was constructed atop the birthplace of Ram.
 And in December 2019, the Indian parliament passed the Citizenship Amendment Act (CAA) granting fast-track citizenship to all Hindus, Sikhs, Buddhists, Parsis, Jains, and Christians facing persecution in Muslim-majority neighboring countries.
 Protests erupted across India in response to the CAA, with demonstrators arguing the act expressly discriminates against Muslims and upends the country’s pluralist touchstones.

 The CAA most starkly encapsulates the BJP’s national re-imagining in laying out religious criteria for Indian citizenship access.
 Combined with the NRC—which commentators see as a thinly veiled mechanism for stripping Muslims of their citizenship—the CAA could leave millions of Muslims stateless.